 Poor or inconsistent customer experience drives customer churn, a major threat to revenue stability and growth for network operators of all types.

-Arbor’s Sightline and Sentinel provide automated DDoS attack detection in as little as 1 second.
+Arbor’s Sightline with Sentinel provide automated DDoS attack detection in as little as 1 second.
 Arbor Sightline provides multiple mechanisms to identify DDoS attacks of different types and provides detailed attack classification, traceback, analysis and forensics data within its user interface.
 Arbor Sightline’s DDoS detection capabilities are trusted by most of the largest network operators around the world.

 Many of the routers and switches network operators have deployed support BGP Flowspec.
 This technology allows a packet filter or rate-limiting rule to be advertised over BGP, the routing protocol used to control Internet traffic.
 Flowspec is a very scalable way of mitigating DDoS attacks.
 It leverages network infrastructure, where the attack traffic can be described succinctly using network layer parameters e.g. IP addresses, ports, packet sizes, etc. However, not all routers and switches implement Flowspec in the same way, especially when it comes to feature support and scale.
 Furthermore, Flowspec cannot mitigate all attacks, especially those that are sophisticated.